swiftlang/sourcekit-lsp/Documentation/Modules.md

 Types that are API-compatible with OSLog to allow logging to OSLog when building for Darwin platforms and logging to stderr or files on non-Darwin platforms.
 This should not be dependent on any LSP specific types and be portable to other packages.

+### SKOptions

+Configuration options to change how SourceKit-LSP behaves, based on [Configuration files](Configuration%20File.md).

 ### SKSupport

 Contains SourceKit-LSP-specific helper functions.
 These fall into three different categories: